 Similarly, if you experience any technical difficulties or illness please get in touch as soon as possible to let me know.

 If during a webcam session we lose connection I will try to call you to reconnect.
 If this is not possible I will phone or email you to arrange an alternative time/ day in which we can use the remaining 'unused' session time.

 During our work together we will regularly evaluate how the therapy is going and if it is the most suitable form of support for you at this time.

 If you feel that our online therapy relationship is not working, if you require a therapist with specific expertise, or if online work is not suitable for you then I will help you find a therapist to best suit your needs.

 If I feel that I am not able to provide you with the level of support you require (such as if I feel your mental health issues are outside my area of expertise) I have the right to discontinue our work together.
 This would be done with your own best interests at heart and carried out as sensititively as possible.
 I would help you to find alternative support where possible.

 If you have any complaints about my work please let me know and we can hopefully work through and resolve these together.
-You have the right however to inform my professional bodies by contacting the British Association for Counselling and Psychotherapy (BACP) or the UK Council for Psychotherapy (UKCP) , the Heath & Care Professions Council (HCPC), or the British Psychological Society (BPS) .
+You have the right however to inform my professional bodies by contacting the British Association for Counselling and Psychotherapy (BACP), the UK Council for Psychotherapy (UKCP) , the Heath & Care Professions Council (HCPC), or the British Psychological Society (BPS).